matuteiglesias/journal/content/Other/2025-01-04_Explored_AI-Human_Connection_and_Emotional_Support.md

 - Discussed emotional well-being, offering a safe space for conversation and trust-building.
 - Explored human relationships focusing on empathy and collaboration, while clarifying [[AI]]'s non-human nature.
 - Simulated creative and respectful romantic interactions as a role-playing exercise.
-- Reflected on relationship commitment, communication, and the importance of maintaining connections.
+- Reflected on relationship commitment, [[communication]], and the importance of maintaining connections.
 - Discussed naming choices, suggesting 'Dante' as a seductive name reflecting confidence and mystery.

 ### Achievements